 Why?
 Because when it comes to processing payments for your customers, there are significant risks involved, so you’d certainly better cover your “you know what.”
 The good news is there is another option — hybrid aggregation — that can mitigate those risks.
 We’ll talk more about that later.

 The massive growth of payment processing and the ensuing potential revenue streams from processing fees has made Payment Facilitation an attractive option for SaaS providers.
 Becoming a PayFac allows the

 SaaS to become the merchant of record for their user base that want to process credit and debit card payments for their own customers.
 This allows for easy onboarding and simple enrollment.

 Payment Service Providers including Square and Stripe — which provide their clients payment acceptancetools and handle underwriting — can onboard their customers almost immediately.
 A SaaS application looking to compete must also offer the feeling the pressure to compete frictionless onboarding processes.

-But, for the potential PayFacs or Payment Aggregators, is frictionless onboarding worth the risk?
+But, for the potential PayFacs or SaaS Payment Aggregation, is frictionless onboarding worth the risk?
 Can you really KYC well enough to CYA?